CancerRxGene/gdsctools/doc/data_packages.rst

 Data Packages
 =================

 .. warning:: Only one IC50 files should be provided.
-It is be cut
+It is filtered out
-    according to the GF file.
+    according to the genomic feature file.

 Definition
 --------------